Unpacking the Latest Options Trading Trends in Edwards Lifesciences

 Spun off from Baxter International in 2000, Edwards Lifesciences designs, manufactures, and markets a range of medical devices and equipment for advanced stages of structural heart disease.
 It has established itself as a leader across key products, including surgical tissue heart valves, transcatheter valve technologies, surgical clips, and catheters.
 The firm derives about 55% of its total sales from outside the US.

+In light of the recent options history for Edwards Lifesciences, it's now appropriate to focus on the company itself.
+We aim to explore its current performance.

-Present Market Standing of Edwards Lifesciences With a trading volume of 6,662,255, the price of EW is up by 4.82%, reaching $74.01.
-Current RSI values indicate that the stock is may be approaching overbought.
-Next earnings report is scheduled for 0 days from now.
-What Analysts Are Saying About Edwards Lifesciences
+Current Position of Edwards Lifesciences Currently trading with a volume of 4,192,400, the EW's price is up by 0.08%, now at $69.43.
+RSI readings suggest the stock is currently may be approaching overbought.
+Anticipated earnings release is in 99 days.
+Expert Opinions on Edwards Lifesciences

-A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $71.6.
+5 market experts have recently issued ratings for this stock, with a consensus target price of $72.2.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.